 I am interested in creating disruption in the repetition and uniformity of pattern, particularly with the grid.
 Color is used as material, where the weight and gravity of its physical substance dictates the form it encounters.
 Ultimately, my work is a reflection of my curiosities in formal experimentation and observations of living in a material landscape.

 Meg Hahn currently lives and works in Portland, Maine.
 She graduated from Maine College of Art with a BFA in painting and a minor in Art History in 2017.
-Meg was a finalist for the Joseph A. Fiore Painting Prize (Damariscotta, ME), and has attended the Monhegan Artists' Residency (Monhegan Island, ME), Hewnoaks Artist Colony (Lovell, ME) , and will be a resident at the Vermont Studio Center in 2018.
+Meg was a finalist for the Joseph A. Fiore Painting Prize (Damariscotta, ME), and has attended the Monhegan Artists' Residency (Monhegan Island, ME), Hewnoaks Artist Colony (Lovell, ME) , and will be a resident at the Vermont Studio Center (Johnson, VT).
 Meg is interested in other forms of art practice including writing and curation, and is the gallery manager at Border Patrol (Portland,ME).